haberdashPI/Weber.jl/docs/src/stimulus.md

 addtrial(moment(display,myimage[1:div(end,2),1:div(end,2)]))
 ```

 Note that displaying a string can also result in that string being printed to the screen.
 Weber determines the difference between a string you want to display and a string referring to an image file by looking at the end of the string.
-If the string ends in a file type (.bmp, .jpeg, .png, etc...), Weber assumes it is an image file you want to load, otherwise it assumes it is a string you want to print to the screen.
+If the string ends in a valid image file type (.bmp, .jpeg, .png, etc...), Weber assumes it is an image file you want to load, otherwise it assumes it is a string you want to print to the screen.

 ## Image Primitives